xinyushi/Xinyu-Shi-Master-Thesis/README.md

 model to this existing study, some novel findings are discovered.
 We conclude that daily higher level of negative affect is associate with more erratic learning goal achievement.

+Please see Shi_Master_thesis_project_final.pdf document for the whole project.